crushjz/yarn-plugins/packages/workspace-changed/README.md

 Returns a list of workspaces that changed.

-If the `--json` option is set, it also returns the reasons each workspace is marked as changed.
+If the `--json` option is set, it also returns the reasons why each workspace is marked as changed.
 Currently there are two reasons:

 - `file-changed`: if the `git diff` returned at least one file that matched the workspace path
 - `dependency-changed`: if one of the workspace dependency has changed (by either a file change or a dependency change)